ut-ras/RobotathonESP32/docs/_sections/_guide-supplementals/breadboard-bugs.md

  * Do not have microcontroller connected to power when moving around cables
 * Make sure that there are no open cables  near an electronic device with power.
 * Make sure to not connect cables to the wrong pins.
- * I.e. you should never directly connect VCC to GND with no resistance in between.
+ * i.e. you should never directly connect VCC to GND with no resistance in between.
 * Make sure to connect resistors of the necessary resistance to any electronic devices you will interface with.
  * Not doing so will a high amount of current through the electronic device and potentially damage it (or make it burst into flames)
 * Don’t touch an electronic part with a metal